 Since I relocated to London, I haven’t done much traveling.
 The city can be very time-consuming and there’s so much to do.
 Every once in awhile though, I need to get out and see something new.
 Keeping my goal to see all countries in the world in mind, I decided to go on a 24-hour trip to Cardiff, because I’ve never been to Wales before.

-Here is my itinerary for 24 hours in Cardiff:
+Here is my personal itinerary for 24 hours in Cardiff:

 1. Stroll and dine at Mermaid Quay